NorESMhub/xesmf_clm_fates_diagnostic/README.md

 `outpath` is the path of where you want the output diagnostic figures filetree to go.
 If not sent the figures will be expected to go in a folder called figs situated in whatever directory you ran the command from.
 If you want this to be viewable by web, choose a web-facing directory.
 For instance if you have access to the NS9560K account, make a subdirectory with the same name as your username in /datalake/NS9560K/www/diagnostics/noresm/ and make that your outpath, i.e. `outpath=/datalake/NS9560K/www/diagnostics/noresm/username`

+`pamfile_path` is the path to a parameterfile in which you can specify which variables to plot in the various plots.
+This file should be a json-file containing the three keyword arguments:
+* VAR_LIST_MAIN - and this should be followed by the list of main variables to plot on maps and for trends
+* SEASONAL_VARSETS - and this should be followed by a dictionary of named variable sets for which to plot seasonal cycles over the various regions
+* COMPARE_VARIABLES - and this should be followed by a list of variables to use to make comparison plots If the no pamfile argument is sent, the file standard_pams.json  is used.
+Feel free to copy that file to use as a template when making your own parameterfile, but we recommend not editing the file itself.